-We’re in the throes of the rainy season here in Georgia.
+We’re in the throes of the rainy season here in the southeast.
 I’d never realized how many different types of rain there were: fine-misted droplets that float in the air, fat, frigid droplets that soak you clean through in minutes, full-on sluices that seem to fall from the sky in an unbroken stream.

 But this past weekend, the rain took a break, and we had a brief window of blue skies and sunshine.
-Just in time for a visitor from the snowy northeast: Meghan Brown, one of our professors (and family friends) from undergrad.
+Just in time for a visitor from the snowy northeast: one of our professors (and family friends) from undergrad.
 Aside from having an excellent weekend all around–full of walks through the blooming campus, tacos galore, and long conversations late into the night–it got me reminiscing about my time in college.

 I loved my undergrad experience.
 But that wasn’t true at first.
 Going into my first year, I was terrified of everything.
 Terrified of having no one to eat with in the dining hall.
 Terrified of my roommate (and if you knew her, you’d get it).
 Terrified of my classes and professors.
 Terrified of sweaty fraternity basements (looking back on it–also definitely justified).

 The confidence that I’d garnered as a senior in high school seemed to have evaporated over the summer.
 I felt highly dependent on my small social circle, and had trouble branching out.
 When my roommate was a shit head (which she frequently was), I had trouble speaking up for myself.
 I wore my lanyard around my neck like a talisman.
 And I sometimes got lost, even on our tiny campus.

 Slowly, that changed.
 I got a job as a camp counselor during my first summer, and received a peek into the inner workings of the school.
 I learned how to pick up and drive the school vans, explored new buildings.
 I made friends with upperclassmen and staff.
 When I came back my sophomore year, I had a new sense of confidence.